cpruijsen/mvp/aframe-react-hackreactorConnect/README-FINDINGS.md

 Note: I have 240+ cubes rendering dynamically, in layouts, with pictures pulled from a third party site.

-- to that note, rendering my entire dataset at once (~800 pictures w names etc) in a custom layout is a challenge.
+- to that note, rendering my entire dataset at once (~800 pictures w names etc) in a custom layout is a challenge. **the app will literally freeze**

 A better approach is to render only on command (this could be with a click handler, by stepping into another world, etc...)